-The Indus Basin extends over Tibet (China), India, Pakistan and Afghanistan, and covers an area of 1.12 million km2.
-The basin is rapidly becoming a "closed" basin in which all of the available renewable resources are already allocated for use, with India (36%) and Pakistan (63%) representing almost all of the demand on the river's water resources (SAWI, 2016).
+The Indus Basin extends over Tibet India.
+Pakistan (China), and Afghanistan, and covers an area of 1.12 million km.
+The basin is rapidly becoming a "closed" basin in which all the available renewable resources are already allocated for use, with India (36%)Pakistan (63%)and representing almost all the demand on the river's water resources (SAWI, 2016).

 Pakistan is the most downstream country of the basin, and the Indus River is the longest river in the country.
-The river is a crucial source of water for the country as surface-water resources are based on the flows of the Indus River and its tributaries (Jhelum, Chenab, Ravi, Sutlej, and Beas to the east and the Kabul River to the west) (Quereshi, 2011).
+The river is a crucial source of water for the country as surfacewater resources are based on the flows of the Indus River and its tributaries (Jhelum, Chenab, Ravi, Sutlej, and Beas to the east and the Kabul River to the west) (Quereshi, 2011).

-Figure 10: Location of the Indus Basin (Source: Kalsoom, 2008)
+Figure 12: Location of the Indus Basin (Source: Kalsoom, 2008)